yonihu/gs-messaging-reactor/README.md

 }
 ```

 The code uses a for loop to publish a fixed number of events.
-Each event contains a unique number.
-It uses an `AtomicInteger` to ensure a unique set of integers.
+An `AtomicInteger` is used to fashion a unique number, which gets turned into a Reactor event with `Event.wrap()`.
+The event is published to the **jokes** channel using `reactor.notify()`.

+> **Note:** Reactor events can contain any type of POJO.
+This guide uses a very simple integer, but a more detailed event can be used if more information needs to be transmitted to the receiver.

-`Receiver` has the `@Service` annotation so it can be automatically registered with the application context.
+`Receiver` has the `@Service` annotation so it will be automatically registered with the application context.

 > **Note:** The code is a bit contrived in that it manually sends a fixed number of integers.
-In production, this would be replaced by some triggering input, perhaps using Reactor's `TcpServer` to receive incoming data.
+In production, this would be replaced by some triggering input, perhaps using Reactor's `TcpServer` to respond to incoming data.

 Create an Application class
 ---------------------------